-For the 2022/2023 school year, student enrollment of Yinxing College continued to grow, reaching approximately 19,100 students (2021/2022: 14,900), representing an increase of 28.2% as compared to that of the 2021/2022 school year.
-In terms of graduates, approximately 2,941 students were graduated in June 2022 (2021: 2,629), representing an increase of 11.9% when compared with the 2020/2021 school year.
-The continuous growth in student number, together with the high graduate employment rate in the regions where we operate, demonstrate the appeal of the Group's extensive programmes coverage and growing brand reputation to both students and market.
+For the 2024/2025 school year, the total number of students enrolled at Yinxing College of Business was 20,745 (2023/2024: 20,728).
+In terms of graduates, approximately 5,397 students were graduated in June 2024 (2023: 4,572), representing an increase of 18.0% when compared with the 2022/2023 school year.
+The continuous growth in student numbers, together with the high graduate employment rate in the regions where we operate, demonstrate the appeal of the Group's extensive programmes coverage and growing brand reputation to both students and the market.
 The expanding student base, meanwhile, will continue to elevate the brand reputation of Yinxing College, attract talents and generate organic growth in student enrollment.

-With education background and work/placement experiences becoming one of the key differentiators in the job market in China, it is believed that market demand for talents with practical experiences and readily applicable skills will continue to grow, especially for sector such as hospitality which requires significant hands-on experiences.
+With education background and work/placement experiences becoming one of the key differentiators in the job market in China, it is believed that market demand for talents with practical experiences and readily applicable skills will continue to grow, especially for sector such as hospitality which requires significant handson experiences.
 In light of this, being a higher education and vocational training service provider focusing on the hospitality sector, the Group is well-positioned to capture the relevant growth opportunities in China.